 The PSAT costs $18, but this price varies depending on the school.
 Some schools might cover all or part of this fee, making the test free for students, whereas others might require students to pay more so as to compensate for the hiring of test proctors.

-Your school (or the school at which you're taking the PSAT test) should give you instructions on how to pay for the test and by when you'll need to submit your payment.
+Your school (or the school at which you're taking the PSAT test) should give you instructions on how to pay for the test and when you'll need to submit your payment by.
 Most schools request PSAT payments from students by around September.
 Note that you will never need to pay the College Board directly (that's the school's job!).

 If you can't afford the test fee, you might be eligible for a PSAT fee waiver.
 Fee waivers are typically available to low-income 11th graders only.
 To see whether you qualify for a waiver, consult your counselor.
 Only schools—not students—can request fee waivers from the College Board.